inbzar/docs/apps/docs/content/modules/multiwarehouse/backend/create-inventory-service.md

 ## Prerequisites

 The `IStockLocationService` interface that you’ll be implementing is available in the `@medusajs/types` package.
-So, make sure to install it in your Medusa backend or the module project (depending on where you’re adding your implementation):
+So, make sure to install it in your InBzar backend or the module project (depending on where you’re adding your implementation):

 ```bash npm2yarn
 npm install @medusajs/types